GeoDS/STICC/README.md

 </p>

-The STICC algorithm is developed based on TICC algorithm:
+The STICC algorithm is developed based on the TICC algorithm:

 D. Hallac, S. Vare, S. Boyd, and J. Leskovec Toeplitz Inverse Covariance-Based Clustering of Multivariate Time Series Data. *Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining* 215--223 (2017)